-The teacher will continue to instruct students in acquiring proficiency in reading, writing, listening and speaking skills in Spanish.
+The teacher will continue to instruct students in acquiring greater proficiency in reading, writing, listening and speaking skills in Spanish.
+The New York State Learning Standards for World Languages and World Readiness Standards for Learning Languages provide the curricular framework and rationale for the course.
 In this level, there will be a greater concentration than in previous years on building productive skills, namely writing and speaking.
-The teacher will continue to emphasize considerable vocabulary acquisition through reading and discussion.
-The introduction and drilling of advanced points of grammar will also occur regularly to build a solid grammatical and communicative foundation.
+The teacher will continue to emphasize considerable vocabulary acquisition through various texts and discussion.
+The examination and practice of advanced points of grammar will also occur regularly to build capacity to converse in the past, present and future tenses.
 Students will take a locally developed exam for Regents credit upon completion of this course.
 Students must pass both the course and the exam in order to receive credit.